MooersLab/diary2022inLaTeX/README.md

 The documents to be edited are in chapter subfolders in the Content subfolders.
 Each day's entry is in a separate tex file.
-Navigate to the file corresponding to the current date and start writing on line two.
+Navigate to the file corresponding to the current date and write on line two.
 The code on the first line must remain in place for the document to compile.

 Each file forms a section of a chapter.